-Staff is seeking direction from the Finance & Citywide Projects Committee regarding the recommended changes from the Budget Advisory Committee to the existing Resort Tax Reserve Policy to address concerns from the Mayor's Blue Ribbon Emergency Response Committee.
-The proposed changes to the reserve policy for the Resort Tax Fund addresses the volatility of this key funding source to minimize potential future negative impacts from unforeseen events.
+The Administration recommends the approval of the resolution accepting the recommendation of the Finance & Citywide Projects Committee at its November 30, 2018 meeting to revise the existing Resort Tax Reserve Policy, which addresses concerns from the Mayor's Blue Ribbon Emergency Response Committee and Budget Advisory Committee.
+The proposed changes to the reserve policy for the Resort Tax Fund address the volatility of this key funding source to minimize potential future negative impacts from unforeseen events.
 The policy would help ensure continuity of operations in both the Resort Tax Fund and the General Fund and maintain or improve the City's credit ratings.